 The Offer has been authorized by our Board pursuant to its resolution dated March 13, 2025 and the Fresh Issue has been authorized by our Shareholders pursuant to their special resolution dated March 17, 2025.
-Our Board has approved the Draft Red Herring Prospectus pursuant to its resolution dated March 20, 2025.
+Our Board has approved the Red Herring Prospectus pursuant to its resolution dated May 21, 2025.

-Our Company has received in-principle approvals from [•] for the listing of the Equity Shares pursuant to its letter dated [•].
+Our Company has received in-principle approvals from National Stock Exchange of India Limited for the listing of the Equity Shares pursuant to its letter dated May 02, 2025.